mrjinxy/Gulp-Starter-Dev/README.md

 It does a couple of tasks to help us :
 * It creates a localhost server where we can see our work
 * It will watch all our files and update the localhost when anything is changed
-* It will compile our sass and wath for errors
+* It will compile our sass and watch for errors
-* While working in any Js file is will lint our code for warnings or errors
+* While working in any Js file it will lint our code for warnings or errors

 ### Gulp Build